Skip to content

 How can I apply to Albertine Translation?

-The deadline for the current session is January 30, 2024
+The deadline for the current session is September 3, 2025 (the portal will open on June 5)

 I am an American publisher.
 Can I be the recipient of more than one of the programs listed on your website?